Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 Step 3.2: Class Constant Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Copy and paste the following code block into your ``ExampleMachineQ6p1y3`` class to create read-only parameters for the class.
 This code should be at the same indent level as the ``__init__`` function.
+The step illustrates adding constant parameters to the machine class.

 When creating machine classes, users may desire to create read-only, constant values for the machine.
 In this example, the number of slots ``Q``, pole-pairs ``p``, and the coil span ``y`` of the machine are constant.
 To accomplish this, the ``@property`` decorator is used to define these values to make these "read-only."
 By coding in literal return values (instead of variable names), these properties are constants.